SRA-VJTI/Wall-E/README.md

 ## Installations

 - For Installations Please refer to [these instructions](Installations.md)
-- In case of any errors , please refer to [Step-by-Step idf installation by espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step)
+- You can also refer to [Step-by-Step official guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation-step-by-step)

 ## Content